mk-fg/python-libraptorq/README.rst

 the use of this technology, which might be important for any high-profile and commercial projects, especially in US and Canada.

+**Warning**: at least as of 2015-02-25, libRaptorQ seem to have some race conditions, which manifest for larger (>400 KiB) input data chunks, resulting in crashes.
+See "Random Notes" section below for more info.

 Quoting `wikipedia on Raptor code`_:

   Raptor codes, as with fountain codes in general, encode a given message